-If you or someone you know is in immediate crisis, please call:
+If you or someone you know is in immediate crisis or needs support, please reach out:

 - The National Suicide Prevention Lifeline for example: 1-800-273-TALK (8255), a 24-hr/7-day hotline where anyone can call for help and speak to someone trained in suicide prevention. suicidepreventionlifeline.org PLEASE NOTE: You do not have to be suicidal to call.
 This number will offer you resources local to your area if you are struggling in any way.

 - If you need a safe place to talk, The Trevor Project offers several resources.
 The Trevor Lifeline (866-488-7386) TrevorText is available on Fridays (4:00 p.m. – 8:00 p.m.
 ET / 1:00 p.m. – 5:00 p.m.
 PT).
 Text the word “Trevor” to 1-202-304-1200.
 TrevorChat - Available 7 days a week (3:00 p.m. – 9:00 p.m.
 ET / 12:00 p.m. – 6:00 p.m.
 PT).

 - Befrienders.org, a worldwide directory of suicide prevention/mental health hotlines and resources.

 - If you’re on Facebook, please utilize the Facebook chat feature of the National Suicide Prevention Lifeline.

 - Information for reporting of suicidal or self harm tweets on Twitter.

 If you or someone you know is struggling, please reach out or encourage them to reach out.
 We not only do this by giving out hotline numbers and web sites.

 - We also do this by speaking openly about our struggles.

 - Walking openly in public with 2,300 others for a cause.